mongodb/specifications/source/index-management/index-management.rst

 Consistency with Existing APIs
 ------------------------------

-Drivers SHOULD strive for a search index management API that is as consistent with their existing index management API as much as possible.
+Drivers SHOULD strive for a search index management API that is as consistent as possible with their existing index management API.

 NamespaceNotFound Errors
 ------------------------